Singapore Golf Courses | Play Golf in Singapore

-Laguna National's award-winning Masters Courses has been ranked among the top courses in the world by Golf Digest International and Asian Golf Monthly, and have garnered a list of awards through the years.
+Laguna National's award-winning Master's Course has been ranked among the top courses in the world by Golf Digest International and Asian Golf Monthly, and have garnered a list of awards through the years.

-(the most exclusive course in Asia, Andy Dye creation resembles playing golf on the moon)
+(the most challenging course in Asia, resembles playing golf on the moon)

-A masterpiece by Andy Dye, amalgamating "the best holes in one course", the Laguna National World Classic has been rated the most difficult course in Singapore, and possibly Asia, from the Championship Black Tees at 76.4 and slope of 162.
+A masterpiece by Andy Dye, amalgamating 'the best holes in one course,' the Laguna National World Classic has been rated the most challenging course in Singapore, and possibly Asia, from the Championship Black Tees at 76.4 and slope of 162.

 (#1 public course in Asia and Singapore's only par-6)

 The Marina Bay Golf Course opened in November 2006 as the first fully public course in Singapore and one of only a handful of links courses in Asia.
 The course is also the first to introduce the only par-6 hole on the island.
 Since then Marina Bay has garnered many prestigious awards including top three for the coveted categories of ‘Best Course in Singapore’, ‘Best Value for Money Experience’ and ‘Best Public Golf Course in Asia Pacific’ at the annual Asian Golf Awards.

 Located in northern Singapore, Seletar Country Club’s 18-hole layout plays over the area’s natural terrain with a rustic country theme.
 The Lower Seletar Reservoir in the same area adds to the natural feeling.
 Chris Pitman, the course architect, created a challenging playing experience.

 (recently redesigned, known local as the Commando Course)